MicrosoftDocs/customer-insights/ci-docs/audience-insights/activities.md

 1. Select **Next** to move to the next step.

-1. In the **Review** step you can verify your selections.
-You go back to any of the previous steps and update the informaiton if neccesary.
+1. In the Review step, verify your selections.
+You go back to any of the previous steps and update the information if necessary.

    :::image type="content" source="media/Activity_Wizard5.PNG" alt-text="Review the specified fields for an activity.":::